source-foundry/font-v/README.md

 ```

 ### Version number modification with `write`

+The name ID 5 record(s) and head fontRevision record are modified when `--ver=` is used in your command.

 Enter the desired version number in `MAJOR.MINOR` format after the `--ver=` flag.
 Support is provided for the intended period glyph to be replaced in the command with an underscore `_` or dash `-` for users on platforms where the period is a special shell character.